kwame-mintah/terraform-azurerm-kubernetes-cluster/README.md

 2. Plan your changes with `terragrunt plan` to see what changes will be made,
 3. If you're happy with the changes `terragrunt apply`.

+> [!IMPORTANT]
+>
-Please note that `.tfstate` files are stored locally on your machine as no backend has been specified.
-If you would like to properly version control your state files, it is possible to use an S3 bucket to store these files.
+>Please note that `.tfstate` files are stored locally on your machine as no backend has been specified.
+If you would like to properly version control your state files, please configure an azure storage account to store these files.
-This will ensure anyone else other than you running a plan/apply will always be using the same state file.
+> This will ensure anyone else other than you running a plan or apply will be using the same state file.

 ## Pre-Commit hooks